Need for Speed: Database Optimization Tuning

 All of the above-mentioned can be avoided by using the compendium of practical MySQL optimization tricks which we have compiled for you as well.

-Find the worst offenders
+Find the biggest offenders

 Is It My Database?